wallytutor/WallyToolbox.jl/docs/src/Scientific Computing/General-Computing-Skills.md

 - Useful web applications can be found in [regex101](https://regex101.com/) and [regexr](https://regexr.com/).

 - Match [all characters between two strings](https://stackoverflow.com/questions/6109882/regex-match-all-characters-between-two-strings) with lookbehind and look ahead patterns.
 Notice that this will require the enclosing strings to be fixed (at least under PCRE).
-For processing `WallyTutor.jl` documentation I have used a [more generic approach](https://github.com/wallytutor/WallyToolbox.jl/blob/89603a88d54eed1d15b9f8142640ef942cfa12ca/docs/formatter.jl#L20).
+For processing `WallyTutor.jl` documentation I have used a [more generic approach](https://github.com/wallytutor/WallyToolbox.jl/blob/89603a88d54eed1d15b9f8142640ef942cfa12ca/docs/formatter.jl#L20) but less general than what is proposed [here](https://stackoverflow.com/questions/14182879/regex-to-match-latex-equations).

 - Match [any character across multiple lines](https://stackoverflow.com/questions/159118) with `(.|\n)*`.